abath257/pews-fe/README.md

 Users land on the full list of articles, which can then be sorted either by topic in the nav bar or a range of sort options in the sort bar.
 A user can then view a single articvle and from here can vote on the article and add or remove comments.

-This project was completed in a week with Northcoders as a student and as such may seem rough around the edges.
+This project was completed in a week with Northcoders as a student and as such needs more work.
 I have plans to improve the styling, functionality and include the ability for users to log in and out.

 ### Links: